apptainer/singularity-userdocs/definition_files.rst

 Here is an example definition file that uses every available section.
 We will discuss each section in turn.
 It is not necessary to include every section (or any sections at all) within a def file.
-Furthermore, the order of the sections in the def file is unimportant and multiple sections of the same name can be included and will be appended to one another during the build process.
+Furthermore, multiple sections of the same name can be included and will be appended to one another during the build process.

 .. code-block:: singularity